HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 If using a sysimage, run `sudo apt update` followed by `sudo apt install g++`.

-Original Julia scripts used `--adapts_burnin_prop=0.1` instead of the current 0.2, so perfect replication requires adding this to all Julia estimation script calls (or directly setting it in the defaults).
+Original RBC Julia scripts used `--adapts_burnin_prop=0.1` instead of the current 0.2, so perfect replication requires adding this to all Julia estimation script calls (or directly setting it in the defaults).

 To use the following instructions, first clone the repo via `git clone https://github.com/HighDimensionalEconLab/HMCExamples.jl`.